-With an SSHFP (SSH Fingerprint) record your can store an SSH Fingerprint in the DNS on your domain.
+With an SSHFP (SSH Fingerprint) record you can store an SSH Fingerprint in the DNS on your domain.
 It can be used to verify the SSH server's key.

-SSHFP records can only be trusted if DNSSEC is enabled on your domain.
-We are in the process of enabling DNSSEC for as many domains as possible.
-You can check if DNSSEC is enabled for your domain here: DNSKEY Lookup.
+A SSHFP record is only trustworthy if DNSSEC is enabled on your domain.
+For a domain using one.com's name server, DNSSEC is enabled and activated by default.
+You can also check if DNSSEC is enabled for your domain here: DNSKEY Lookup.

 Create an SSHFP record on your domain

 - On the Advanced settings tile, select DNS settings.